Ziggeo/Swift-Client-SDK/README.md

 Note: Starting with 1.1.22 this SDK requires Swift 5.3.1 compiler due to Swift compiler limitation.
 If you want to use Swift 5.3 or below you should use ZiggeoSwiftSDK 1.1.21 or older.

+## Upgrading from v 1.1.33 to v.1.1.34
+Implemented `getVideoUrl` function.

 ## Upgrading from v 1.1.32 to v.1.1.33
 Merged several apis for videos, audios and images.